 The classic part is the easy part.
 A good suit for this decade will take the best elements from the peak eras of men’s suiting (think the formality of the Victorian era, the savoir faire of the 1930s and, for some cuts, the skinny detailing of the 1960s) and apply them to a modern silhouette.

 The masculinity of a suit is less easy to define; one can’t simply enter a tailors and say you want a suit infused with masculinity.
 Sadly, it doesn’t work that way.
-Instead, suits for 2011 and 2012 are all about a cut that compliments the male physique, a suit that broadens the shoulders and trims the waist highlighting (or at least implying) an exercised body.
+Instead, suits right now are all about a cut that compliments the male physique, a suit that broadens the shoulders and trims the waist highlighting (or at least implying) an exercised body.
 In short, it’s about a cut of a suit that makes you, the wearer, feel more masculine and more confident.
 And feeling really is key.
-To some the masculine element will be a suit that is clean cut, with few flourishes, to others it’s means a suit full of extra details that it takes a certain attitude to pull off well (I’d say that Tom Ford’s suits fall into the latter camp – they’re highly masculine, but are made for a gent with a certain kind of attitude to life).
+To some the masculine element will be a suit that is clean cut, with few flourishes, to others it means a suit full of extra details that it takes a certain attitude to pull off well (I’d say that Tom Ford’s suits fall into the latter camp – they’re highly masculine, but are made for a gent with a certain kind of attitude to life).

 So knowing the fact that you’re looking for something both masculine and classic, what are the technical elements you’re looking for?